Social Media Marketing

 There are a lot of social media networks for you to choose from.
 Some businesses create accounts on as many platforms as possible in the hopes that they cover all bases.

-But this can make it difficult to deliver great experiences on each platform, especially for smaller businesses with limited time and resources.
+But this can make it difficult to deliver great experiences on each platform, especially for smaller businesses with a limited marketing budget.

-You need to think critically about how many social media accounts your business can properly manage and maintain, then choose the right networks where your target audiences are most active.
-It’s one thing to manage your resources, but you also need to make sure those resources are where your potential customers spend the most time.
+You need to think critically about how many social media accounts your business can properly manage and maintain, then choose the right networks where your target audiences and current customers are most active.
+It’s one thing to manage your resources, but you also need to make sure those resources are where your potential customers spend the most time, taking into consideration your business goals and types of content, as well as the potential for organic reach and budget for paid social.

 Let’s take a look at some of the most common social media platforms that businesses use

 Facebook is at the top of many business owners’ lists for the best social media network to use.
-Not only does it have a lot of users (over 2 billion), it’s also one of the most well-developed platforms for businesses.
+Not only does it have a lot of users (over 2 billion), making it great to build brand awareness, it’s also one of the most well-developed platforms for businesses.

 Facebook has a number of features that allow businesses large and small to create engaging pages that share a lot of detailed information.
-It also offers retargeting options in advertising, the ability to link to a website within a post, and a messaging system that allows you to chat directly with customers.
+It also offers retargeting options in advertising to boost engagement, the ability to link to a website within a post, and a messaging system that allows you to chat directly with customers.

 When it comes to business-to-business (B2B) marketing, Twitter is really powerful.
 The platform can connect leads with resources, notify them of new products, and much more.